 About The Grey Sole

 Witch flounder (Glyptocephalus cynoglossus) is a right-eyed flounder species that is most commonly sold as grey sole in the US and as Torbay sole in the UK.
-Its body shape, thin white fillets, and mild flavor give it qualities similar enough to true sole to be marketed as a “sole”.
-However having grown up on grey sole and also trying true Dover sole, the flavor is pretty close, but not the texture.
+Its body shape, thin white fillets, and mild flavor give it qualities marketable as a “sole”.
+I grew up eating a lot of grey sole since it’s my mother’s favorite fish.
+After trying true Dover sole I think the flavor is pretty close, but not the texture.
 Dover sole is more firm.
 Grey sole on the other hand, almost melts in your mouth.

 Grey sole catches are currently under tight management, which is why it is not a cheap fish at a restaurant or the fish market.
-When I do see it at the fish market it typically a few dollars more per pound than I want to spend.
+When I do see it at the fish market it is typically a few dollars more per pound than I want to spend.
 All the more reason to grab a couple of pounds, who knows if I will ever get grey sole at this price again.
-When I brought my grey sole home I froze a little less than half of the fish, like money in the bank!
+When I brought my grey sole home I froze about half for another time…like money in the bank!

 As I took a look at those gleaming white fillets it reminded me of just how lucky I was growing up.
-We ate a lot of it since grey sole is my mom’s favorite fish and like most Gloucester people I know, we kept it simple.
+We ate grey sole fried almost every time.
 Fried grey sole is easy and delicious.

 How Was The Grey Sole?

 Thank you to Fisherman’s Wharf Gloucester, Minglewood Harborside, Capt.
-Tom and the Midnight Sun Crew and to all the other essentials out there keeping it all together for the rest of us.
+Tom and the crew of the F/V Midnight Sun!